Mohanavadivel-git/caasworkshop/lessons/05-openshift-console.md

 1. Extract the contents of the zip/tar.
 If you are on Windows, the contents will be `oc.exe` and on Mac it will be the `oc` file.

-1. Add the path to the `oc` binary to your system's path.
+1. Add the path to the `oc` binary to your system's PATH.
    - Windows:
      - **Option 1**
        - Copy the `oc.exe` file into your `System32` directory (C:\Windows\System32)